 - Apply heat or ice as directed.
 Heat and ice help decrease headache pain, and heat can also relieve muscle spasms.
 Cover the heat or ice pack with a towel before you place it on your child's skin.
 Apply heat on the area for 20 to 30 minutes every 2 hours for as many days as directed.
 Apply ice for 15 to 20 every hour or as directed.
-Your child's healthcare provider may recommend that you alternate heat and ice.
+Your child's provider may recommend that you alternate heat and ice.

 - Have your child drink liquids as directed.
 Your child may need to drink more liquid to prevent dehydration.
 Dehydration can cause a headache.
-Ask your child's healthcare provider how much liquid your child needs to drink each day and which liquids are best for him.
+Ask your child's provider how much liquid your child needs to drink each day and which liquids are best for him.

 - Set a regular sleep schedule.
 A lack of sleep can trigger headaches or make them worse.
 Have your child go to bed and wake up at the same times each day.
-Talk to his healthcare provider about any problems with sleeping.
+Talk to his provider about any problems with sleeping.

 - Talk to officials at your child's school.
 This will help them understand how to help your child.
 Your child may have attention or memory problems that he did not have before the headache began.
-He may need extra help to finish his homework or exams.
+He or she may need extra help to finish his homework or exams.

 - Offer your child a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Do not give your child foods that trigger his headaches.

 - Do not let your adolescent smoke.
 Nicotine and other chemicals in cigarettes and cigars can trigger a headache and also cause lung damage.
-Ask your adolescent's healthcare provider for information if he currently smokes and needs help to quit.
+Ask your adolescent's provider for information if he currently smokes and needs help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
-Talk to your healthcare provider before your adolescent uses these products.
+Talk to your provider before your adolescent uses these products.

 Where can I find more information?